nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 On the left side, you may reference the available commands in the **Command List Panel**.

-Lastly, any existing persons will be displayed on the right side in the **Person List Panel**.
+Lastly, all persons will be displayed on the right side in the **Person List Panel**.

 ## Person List Panel